SAP-samples/teched2024-developer-keynote/README.md

 #### Pluggable "cds add" feature of SAP CAP (cds8)

-The new version of SAP CAP (cds8) made the API to create plugins for the "cds add" command public.
+The new version of SAP CAP (cds8) made the API to create plugins for the `cdd add <feature>` command public.
 This creates the opportunity to build reuseable plugins for frequently used commands and operations.
-One idea could be to implement a curl equivalent of the "cds add http" command, meaning the creation of sample curl scripts to test the service endpoints.
-This could be a really short demo of 1-2min, but could also be stretched to 5-10min if needed.
+In this demo, we implement a curl equivalent of the `cds add http` command, which will add sample curl scripts to our CAP project.
+These script can be used to test the service endpoints.

 [https://cap.cloud.sap/docs/releases/jun24#pluggable-cds-add](https://cap.cloud.sap/docs/releases/jun24#pluggable-cds-add)